savver/NanoPi-M4-benchmark/README.md

 	- transmission/transmission-daemon has less speed than qBittorrent, qBittorrent can download up to 30-40MiB/s (Internet channel is not better than 400Mbit)
+	- iperf3 in home network (1Gb ethernet connections, Keenetic Giga as router) 800+MiB/s with TCP, but small speed with UDP(?) not greater 20MiB/s. external server in the Internet 300+MiB/s TCP (Intenet channel not greater 400MiB/s), and same small speed with UDP

 stability: